programweb/generator/README.md

 ```
 &nbsp;

 One is able to chain the generator function calls filter_quality with get_gcs in the main for loop.
 This is possible because the cost of calling the generator is very low (records are returned one by one — a generator is an iterator).
+It is nice how you can chain the calls as the iterator in the loop (& can add/subtract more as needed):
 &nbsp;

 Annotated script: